tak-bro/aicommit2/README.md

 Default: `false`

-Determines whether the application will make stream requests to Ollama.
-This feature is experimental and may not be fully stable.
+Determines whether the application will make stream requests to Ollama. **Allow this option only when using Ollama alone.** This feature is experimental and may not be fully stable.

 ## Upgrading